In Mourning For Our Swim Teacher, Coach, Mentor, Husband, Dad & Granddad, Wally Lord (January 2, 1935 – May 19, 2021)

 Dad’s move north further sharpened the competitive edge in Portugal, where a few programs competed for just about all the prizes and honours going.
 During his years in Portugal, dad raised the game for all those programs on a number of levels: work ethic, workload, working as a team all for one and one for all.
 Other clubs would send people along to watch and learn from “O Mister” (The Mr. said ‘Meeschter’), which is the name they called him by, so much so that shouting out ‘dad!’ from the end of a lane during a set often went unheard, his ear only tuned in to “Mister!”.

-The Porto program was linked to the FC Porto, where crowds would gather on a Wednesday each week as “superstar” players arrived to collect their weekly wages.
+The Porto program, where dad coached Teresa Figueiras, to this day the Portuguese swimmer with the record of having broken more national swim records (263) than any other Portuguese swimmer, was linked to the FC Porto, where crowds would gather on a Wednesday each week as “superstar” players arrived to collect their weekly wages.
 There were no barriers and the fans would cheer as each player arrived, leaning in to touch an arm, a shoulder, shake a hand if they were lucky.
 There was a touch of worship and religious ritual about it all.
 The money generated by football would feed into the rest of the club and support myriad other sports, swimming included.

 The friends we made then, remain friends forever.
 Special mention in Oporto is reserved for Antonio and Leonor Feio, who embraced our family, took us to landscapes and restaurants and experiences off the beaten track and deep into the heart of the north of Portugal.
 To this day, all these years on, we feel at home in Portugal, a part of us having never left.